×

 Key Market Trends & Highlights

-The US behavioral health market is experiencing a transformative shift towards integrated and technology-driven solutions.
+The US Behavioral Health Market is experiencing a transformative shift towards integrated care and telehealth solutions.

-• The psychotherapy segment remains the largest, driven by a sustained demand for mental health services among adults.
+• Psychotherapy remains the largest segment, driven by a growing demand for mental health services.

-• Growing awareness of mental health issues and policy changes are key drivers propelling the market forward.
+• Rising prevalence of mental health disorders and increased funding are key drivers propelling market growth.

 Market Size & Forecast